 I think if I wrote about all my experiences from this trip, I would be writing for days!
 In conclusion, I am so pleased that I had the opportunity to go to Lithuania!
 Not only have I learnt more about cultures, students and Occupational Therapy in other countries.
 This field trip has allowed me to develop my own skills, especially my confidence.
 This will help me through the rest of my time at University, and for future practice.
 I would like to thank all the students and the lecturers for making this trip so enjoyable, and full of memories!

 The image below is from our final day of the course, receiving our certificates during our mini graduation ceremony.
 Celebrating the amazing time we had during the week!

 Any other questions about the field trip to Lithuania, I’m happy to answer these via twitter @bethjmOT or email firstname.lastname@example.org.
-I look forward to sharing and presenting our poster at the Coventry University 16th Annual OT Student Conference on Wednesday 23rd May.
+I look forward to sharing and presenting our poster at the Coventry University 16th Annual OT Student Conference.
 Can’t attend?
 Why not follow the tweets by using the hashtag #CovUniOTconference2018.

 Ghysels, R., Vanroye, E., Westhovens, M. and Spooren, A. (2016).
 A tool to enhance occupational therapy reasoning from ICF perspective: The Hasselt Occupational Performance Profile (H-OPP).
 Scandinavian Journal of Occupational Therapy, 24(2), pp.126-135.